 Benefits of Folate & Folic Acid

 It’s important to know the critical role folate and folic acid play in eye and overall health.
 This nutrient protects the body from development problems as well as vision loss, proving it to be vital for a good quality of life.
-Patients who may be concerned with or at risk for age-related eye health problems should be taking an eye health nutraceutical that includes folate/folic acid and Vitamins B6 and B12 to best protect their eyes.
+Patients who may be concerned with or at risk for age-related eye health problems should consider taking an eye health nutraceutical that includes folate/folic acid and Vitamins B6 and B12 to best protect their eyes.

 The new & improved EyePromise Restore now includes these important nutrients.
 Learn more about the updated formula.